Transaction Fee Mechanism Design: Introduction

 Real estate on a major blockchain is a scarce resource.
 For example, Bitcoin~\cite{bitcoin} and Ethereum~\cite{ethereum}, the two biggest blockchains by market cap\footnote{\url{https://www.coingecko.com/}}, process roughly~5 and~15 transactions per second on average, respectively.
 Demand for these blockchains is far larger, necessitating a mechanism that selects a subset of transactions to include ``on-chain'' from the pool of all submitted transactions.

 Historically, most blockchain protocols have employed a pay-as-bid transaction fee mechanism.
-Every transaction is submitted with a bid (in the blockchain's native currency), the miner of a block decides which transactions should be included in it, and upon publication of that block, the bid of each included transaction is transferred from its creator to the miner.
-We follow blockchain convention and refer to this mechanism as a {\em first-price auction (FPA)}.
+Every transaction is submitted with a bid (in the blockchain's native currency), the miner of a block decides which transactions should be included in it, and upon publication of that block, the bid of each included transaction is transferred from its creator to the miner.\footnote{``Miner'' is the common term for block producers in a proof-of-work blockchain protocol (in which block validity rests on the inclusion of a partial pre-image of a cryptographic hash function).
+At the time the work described in this paper was done (in 2020--2021), Ethereum was a proof-of-work blockchain protocol.
+On September 15, 2022, in an event now known as ``the Merge,'' the protocol upgraded to an alternative method of sybil-resistance called ``proof-of-stake.''
+In a proof-of-stake blockchain protocol, block producers are usually called ``validators'' rather than ``miners.''
+Because the model in this paper concerns the production of a single block and takes the identity of the block producer as fixed (agnostic to how it was selected), the Ethereum protocol's switch from proof-of-work to proof-of-stake does not change any of the incentive-compatibility results proved here. } We follow blockchain convention and refer to this mechanism as a {\em first-price auction (FPA)}.

-FPAs are natural enough and are currently the dominant paradigm in blockchain protocols, but are they really the best we can do?
+FPAs are natural enough and served for many years as the dominant paradigm in blockchain protocols, but are they really the best we can do?
 Could a different transaction fee mechanism offer more compelling incentive-compatibility properties?

 The primary goal of this paper is to investigate these questions through the lens of mechanism design, while taking into account the many idiosyncrasies of the blockchain setting relative to more traditional applications of the field.
 For example: \begin{enumerate}